Who is the Mayor?

 The Government wants to have a named individual accountable for the additional powers and money being devolved to the West of England Combined Authority.
 The Regional Mayor is a condition of the Government’s devolution offer.

 Sometimes referred to in the media as a ‘Metro Mayor’, he or she is a local government executive leader, directly elected by the local voting public.
 The Regional Mayor is responsible for the West of England Combined Authority.

 Bristol has a directly elected Mayor, who is also a local government executive leader.
 The Mayor of Bristol is responsible for the area covered by Bristol City Council.
 The other two WECA councils, Bath & North East Somerset and South Gloucestershire, currently have Council Leaders responsible for their council areas.

-There are also Civic Mayors in Bath and in towns across the area (such as Midsomer Norton) – their role is ceremonial and they perform a similar function to chairs of parish and town councils.
+There are also Civic Mayors in Bristol and Bath and in towns across the area (such as Midsomer Norton) – their role is ceremonial and they perform a similar function to chairs of parish and town councils.
 A Lord Mayor is a civic or ceremonial leader, usually elected by the local council.
 He or she has no decision-making powers.

-How much does the Mayor get paid?
+How much does the Regional Mayor get paid?

-An independent remuneration panel recommended an allowance of £62,000 per annum.
+An independent remuneration panel recommended an allowance of £66,788 per annum.

 The 2016 Devolution Bill requires all combined authorities to set up at least one overview and scrutiny committee.

 WECA scrutiny committee is made up of members from the constituent members of the Combined Authority – Bath and North East Somerset, Bristol City and South Gloucestershire councils.
 The committee has the power to suspend decisions put forward by the Regional Mayor and combined authority cabinet.